-(i) They have undergone a form of training and have achieved a level of competence recognised by the NJC and have been awarded a VQ Level 3.
+(i) They have undergone a form of training and have achieved a level of competence recognised by the NJC and have been awarded the appropriate level vocational qualification i.e. VQ Level 3, QCF/RQF Diploma Level 3 or SCQF Diploma Level 6 or 7; or an Apprentice Completion Certificate at a Level 3 standard in England.